 Irritable Period Summary

-• Can’t seem to stop themselves from slapping other children or throwing blankets
+• They can’t seem to stop themselves from slapping other children or throwing blankets.

 New Abilities Summary

-• Remembers past issues, such as a time a bully hurt them, and its deeper implications, e.g., they are concerned they were “weak” or they want revenge
+• They remember past issues, such as a time a bully hurt them, and its deeper implications, e.g., they are concerned they were “weak” or they want revenge

 • Fairly conflicted on many things.
 For instance, their favorite topic is history and they are really good at math but if you ask them, they want to be an artist.
 This isn’t “bad.”
 They are just all over the place and wanting to do everything and almost uneasy with having to make such a decision as what to be when they grow up—even though they are intensely interested in it.
 Is it realistic?
 Does it make sense?
 But their passion is what it is, gosh darn it!